Advice From Your Future Self: An Exercise That Can Change Your Life

 • What do I need to start doing today?

-• What was worth the discomfort?
+• What is worth the effort, risk, or discomfort?

-• What brought me the most happiness?
+• What will bring me the most happiness?

 Step 4: Take One Action Today